rbowsley/lamplighthelp/source/16-11-0_Setting_Up_Email.markdown

 You can either
 - Set-up each database operator to send emails from their own account.
 - Set-up all operators to send email through a group email address.
 If you will be using {{Lamplight}} to send out bulk emails, then a single email address may suit.
 For other purposes, sending through individual account may be your preferred option.
-You can choose some people to send through individual accounts, and others through a single account.
+You can choose some people to send with individual accounts, and others with a single account.

 Because emails are sent through your own server, there are sometimes limits on how many emails you can send with some certain accounts.
 You can check with your provider how this may affect you.
 If you need to, you can use MailChimp with Lamplight for sending out bulk email.
 You need the Communications Module for this.
 For more on Mailchimp and Lamplight, see [21.2.0 {{Comm}}s: Linking with Mailchimp](/help/index/p/21.2.0).